JFMnrke/Chronicle/CAPABILITIES.md

 Confirm, reject, or refine the hypothesis
   ↓
 Update the living model
+  ↓
+Make relevant understanding visible to the user

 Chronicle distinguishes between changes in the person and changes in the person's environment.
 A new job, schedule, relationship, location, illness, or responsibility may explain a behavioral change without implying that the user's identity has changed.

+The living model exists to support the user's understanding of themselves.
+It is an instrument, not the purpose of Understand.

-Product
+## Product

-Understand produces a living model of the user.
+Understand produces two inseparable outputs.

+### For the User

+A clearer understanding of how their attention, behavior, environment, and repeated choices are shaping their current life.

+Understand makes relevant patterns visible so the user can examine them, give them meaning, and decide whether anything should change.

+Awareness does not create an obligation to act.
+The user may choose to preserve a pattern, change it, investigate it further, or do nothing.

+### For Chronicle

+A living, revisable model of the user that allows the system to preserve confirmed understanding across time.

 The model may include confirmed and revisable knowledge about:

-Motivators and sources of friction.
+- Motivators and sources of friction.

-Patterns associated with energy, stress, rest, attention, and avoidance.
+- Patterns associated with energy, stress, rest, attention, and avoidance.

-Useful windows for conversation.
+- Useful windows for conversation.

-Forms of redirection that tend to help.
+- Forms of redirection that tend to help.

-Relationships between behavior, context, and chosen goals.
+- Relationships between behavior, context, and chosen goals.

-Changes in the user's environment.
+- Changes in the user's environment.

 The model is never complete.
 It must remain revisable and capable of discarding prior explanations when new evidence contradicts them.

+The model exists to help the user understand themselves and to support Chronicle's other capabilities.
+It must never become a hidden authority over who the user is or what they should want.

 Interaction Style